Hahn-Schickard/STAG-Information-Model/docs/code_documentation/main.md

 An extensive set of Mock implementations is included under Information_Model::testing namespace for the use of various *Data Consumer Adapter* and *Technolgoy Adapter* Implementations to use in their unit and integration test stages.

 ### Data Consumer Adapter Implementation testing
-*Data Consumer Adapter Implementations* should use `DeviceMockBuilder` class defined in **DeviceMockBuilder.hpp** to create a `DeviceMock` and use that to simulate interactions with `DevicePtr`.
+*Data Consumer Adapter Implementations* should use `Information_Model::testing::DeviceMockBuilder` class defined in **DeviceMockBuilder.hpp** to create a `DeviceMock` and use that to simulate interactions with `DevicePtr`.

 ### Technolgoy Adapter Implementation testing
-*Technolgoy Adapter Implementations* should use `DeviceBuilderInterfaceMock` class defined in **DeviceBuilderInterface_MOCK.hpp** to simulate device building.
+*Technolgoy Adapter Implementations* should use `Information_Model::testing::DeviceBuilderInterfaceMock` class defined in **DeviceBuilderInterface_MOCK.hpp** to simulate device building.